mlflow/mlflow/examples/rapids/mlflow_project/README.md

 ### Train and Publish Locally With RAPIDS and MLflow
 **[RAPIDS](https://rapids.ai/)** is a suite of open source libraries for GPU-accelerated analytics.

 **[RAPIDS cuML](https://github.com/rapidsai/cuml)** matches the scikit-learn API, so it can build on MLflow's existing support for scikit-learn-like models to support persistence and deployment."

-The example workflows below train RAPIDS regression models to predict airline flight delays, using MLflow to log models and deploy them as local REST API endpoints for real-time inference.
+The example workflows below train RAPIDs regression models to predict airline flight delays, using MLflow to log models and deploy them as local REST API endpoints for real-time inference.
 You can run them:

-- On a GPU-enabled instance for free in Colab.
+* On a GPU-enabled instance for free in Colab.
 If following this approach, we recommend using the "Jupyter notebook workflow" below and following the setup steps in [this Colab notebook](https://colab.research.google.com/drive/1rY7Ln6rEE1pOlfSHCYOVaqt8OvDO35J0#forceEdit=true&offline=true&sandboxMode=true) to configure your environment.

-- On your own machine with an NVIDIA GPU and CUDA installed.
+* On your own machine with an NVIDIA GPU and CUDA installed.
 See the [RAPIDS getting-started guide](https://rapids.ai/start.html) for more details on necessary prerequisites for running the examples on your own machine.

 #### Jupyter Notebook Workflow